-1. A C corporation is established.
+A C Corporation is Established.

+Finally, the Invested Retirement Funds (Now Sitting in the Corporate Checking Account) Can Be Used for Any Legitimate Business Expense.
 These expenses can include buying furniture, fixtures, and even paying the shareholders a salary.
 If properly structured, it can also be used as a down payment for a larger business acquisition with SBA or other bank financing.

-There are many short and long-term advantages.
+There are many short and long-term advantages:

-Reduce debt, shorten time to profitability and improve cash flow.
+Reduce Debt, Shorten Time to Profitability and Improve Cash Flow.
 Since this is an investment and not a loan, there are no loan payments and no interest payments.

-Better protection of wealth.
+Better Protection of Wealth.
 Businesses started strictly with cash or a bank loan, regardless of whether it’s incorporated or not, are considered personal assets and subject to seizure by creditors.
 When a business is structured through the Rainmaker plan, the business assets and income can be better protected by a law enacted in 1974 against personal liability risk and potential seizure.
 The fastest-growing erosion of wealth is considered by many to be healthcare.
 Changes in healthcare reimbursement are becoming a primary reason decades of wealth can quickly erode.
 These changes are resulting in expert predictions that many surviving spouses will be left destitute due to out of pocket healthcare and homecare expenses.
 Properly structured, the business assets and income can be better protected.

-Better protection of business appreciation.
+Better Protection of Business Appreciation.
 Historically, if somebody bought a business and the profitability of the business increased $150,000 to $200,000, the value of that business often increased over a half a million dollars.
 The problem comes when one sells the business, since in most cases, the appreciation of the business would be subjected to an immediate taxation event, (both federal and state income tax).
 But that’s not the worst part.
 The worst part is that the net proceeds are often forced into an unprotected checking or savings account subjecting that wealth to future personal liability risk.
 Conversely, the Benetrends plan can enable the owner to take the appreciation before a single dime of taxes are taken out and use those proceeds to buy a bigger, better business or move those funds into the retirement plan where they’re protected (often times for the rest of the owner’s life).
 If something happens to either spouse, the proceeds are protected for the surviving spouse; if something happens to both of them, the wealth is protected as a legacy for their children.

-Reduce financial risk up to 50%.
+Reduce Financial Risk Up to 50%.
 Last, but not least, is what many people consider the best benefit.
 Normally, someone using cash would be assuming 100% of the financial risk of that investment.
 If for any reason the business doesn’t make it, they’ve lost 100% of that money.
 Sad to say, but for every dollar a person invests in cash, they will often have to generate $1.70 or more (after payroll, federal, and state income tax) to replace a dollar in savings.
 However, when you use retirement funds, you using pre-tax dollars.
 Often times, if you were to take a couple of hundred thousand dollars out of your retirement fund, it would push you up into the 33 to 35% + tax bracket.
 On top of that, many people would be forced to pay additional state income tax and, if you’re younger than 59 ½, you would also get hit with a 10% early withdrawal penalty; therefore, you may lose 50% or more.
 When you use retirement funds, you get 100% access to the retirement funds.
 If the business fails, you may have actually only lost 50% of the total amount.
 Even though you got 100% use of the money, you have gotten Uncle Sam to assume 50% of the financial risk.
 Even though you got 100% use of the funds, you never have to pay back federal or state taxes or the early withdrawal penalty.

-Better wealth acceleration.
+Better Wealth Acceleration.
 Unlike traditional retirement plans, Benetrends creates custom options that help to accumulate, accelerate, and protect wealth two to ten times faster than simple IRAs or 401(k)s.

-CFE, CBI, CFB, CMT; Vice President of Development, Benetrends Financial, Inc.
+Vice President of Development, Benetrends Financial, Inc.

-Award Winning Entrepreneur, Management Consultant, Finance, Business & Franchise Expert, LinkedIn “Top Recommended Professional” Platinum.
+Award Winning Entrepreneur, Management Consultant, Finance, Business & Franchise Expert, LinkedIn “Top Recommended Professional” Platinum